andywer/postguard/README.md

 <br />

-Parses source files with [Babel](https://babeljs.io/).
-Will additionally fire up the [TypeScript](http://www.typescriptlang.org/) compiler to infer and validate the types of template expressions for TypeScript source files.
-So you get **statically typed SQL queries validated against your database schema** 😱😱
+Parses source files with [Babel](https://babeljs.io/) to locate SQL queries and schema definitions.
+Uses the [TypeScript](http://www.typescriptlang.org/) compiler to infer and validate types for TypeScript source files.
+Parses and validates the schemas and queries, so you get **statically typed SQL queries validated against your database schema** 😱😱

 Use with [squid](https://github.com/andywer/squid).
 It provides SQL tagged template strings, auto-escapes dynamic expressions to prevent SQL injections and comes with some syntactic sugar to write short, explicit SQL queries.